naeem91/xblock-diagrams/README.md

 #### Markup
-Markup is a simple markdown-like script language that is used to generate diagrams. for a list of supported diagrams and their syntax please see: https://mermaidjs.github.io/#/
+Markup is a simple markdown-like script language that is used to generate diagrams.
+For a list of supported diagrams and their syntax please see https://mermaidjs.github.io/